look-another-one/reminder-to-look-at-you/README.md

 Developer Todos:

 1. adding limit of a app for a day
 2. track the apps usage

+thoughts:
+what about adding plugin system.